masqu3rad3/tik_manager/README.md

     * Lists rendered images (or footages) as collapsed items
     * Executing the sequences within the application by double clicking
     * Option to send the selected sequences to a remote path in a dated folder
+* Transfer Central for practical data sharing between softwares
-* Project Materials - A tool for organizing and viewing brief documents, concepts, artworks, references etc.
+* Project Materials - A tool for organising and viewing brief documents, concepts, artworks, references etc.
-* Global Asset Library - Keeps re-usable assets organized
+* Global Asset Library - Keeps re-usable assets organised
-* Easy installation single CLI installer.
+* Easy installation single executable installation.
 (Windows only)

 Tik Manager follows a simple folder hierarchy.
 The folder structure makes sense for manual browsing.
 There are minimal nested folders.
 If at some